-of the shaped-pulse cases closely trail the performances of the ideal ellipsoidal beam in both longitudinal and transverse emittances.
-More remarkably, the substructure, as shown in Fig. 2, has almost no impact on the performance of the beam in this setup.
-It will be interesting to perform simulations with bending magnets, such as a chicane structure to evaluate the influence of coherence transition radiation, which is detrimental to cylindrical and Gaussian beams but has minimum impact on an ideal ellipsoidal beam.
-One simulation indicates that after accelerated to high beam energy, the ellipsoidal beam shape will be destroyed but the low emittance of the beam is preserved [8], making it favorable for application in free-electron lasers such as LCLS and ERLs.
+The emittances at the gun exit are summarized in Table 2.
+In general, the performances of the shaped-pulse cases closely trail the performances of the ideal ellipsoidal beam in both longitudinal and transverse emittances.
+More remarkably, the substructure as shown in Figure 2 has almost no impact on the performance of the beam in this setup.
+It will be interesting to perform simulations with bending magnets to evaluate the influence of coherence transition radiation, which is detrimental to cylindrical and Gaussian beams but has minimum impact on an ideal ellipsoidal beam.
+One simulation indicates that after chicane, the ellipsoidal beam shape will be destroyed but the low emittance of the beam remains [8].